X-energy logo

 80 MWe high-temperature gas-cooled reactor (HTGR) using TRISO fuel, deployable as single unit or in a four-pack configuration for 320 MWe.

-Electrical Output80 MWe per module
+Electrical Output80 MWe (or 200 MWt process heat) per module

 Four-Pack Output320 MWe